-comment: only [18] 1.4 Organization of the paper
+1.4 Organization of the paper

 In Sections 2 to 4, we discuss emergent braids.
 Actually, it is more natural to consider more general objects, and so we begin by introducing the concepts of mixed braids and chord diagrams in Section 2.
-There is a filtration on the category of mixed braids which comes from the theory of finite type invariants.
-Taking the quotient by the second stage of this filtration, we obtain the emergent braids.
-We also obtain the corresponding algebra of chord diagrams that we call the emergent Drinfeld-Kohno Lie algebra.
 In Section 3 we study the structure of the emergent Drinfeld-Kohno Lie algebra.
-In Section 4, we introduce the parenthesized version of mixed braids and emergent braids, formulate the notion of 1-formality isomorphisms (homomorphic expansions) of the categories of parenthesized mixed/emergent braids, and extract the emergent version of the Drinfeld associator equations.
+In Section 4, we introduce the parenthesized version of mixed braids and emergent braids, formulate the notion of 1-formality isomorphisms (homomorphic expansions) of the categories of parenthesized mixed/emergent braids, and extract the emergent version of Drinfeld's associator equations.